Ameba-AIoT/ameba-rtos/component/example/peripheral/raw/PMC/pm_dslp/README.md

 # Note

 1. if AON wakepin is wakeup source, sleep_wakepin_config[] in ameba_sleepcfg.c and pmap_func in ameba_pimapcfg.c also need be set.
   - for wakepin high level wakeup

   	* set "config" attribute of corresponding wakepin to HIGH_LEVEL_WAKEUP in sleep_wakepin_config[]
   	* set Func PU/PD and Slp PU/PD of of corresponding wakepin to GPIO_PuPd_DOWN in pmap_func[]
   - for wakepin low level wakeup

   	* set "config" attribute of corresponding wakepin to LOW_LEVEL_WAKEUP in sleep_wakepin_config[]
   	* set Func PU/PD and Slp PU/PD of of corresponding wakepin to GPIO_PuPd_UP in pmap_func[]
-2. For AmebaSmart, enter cmd "~tickps dslp" firstly after boot, let KM4 release lock is needed.
+2. For AmebaSmart, enter cmd `~tickps dslp` firstly after boot, let KM4 release lock is needed.
 3. This example will not run in loop, which means it will keep active after wake up once.
+4. If there is any information that needs to be saved before the system sleeps, it can be saved in the three registers BKUP1 ~ BKUP3.
+BKUP0 has a special purpose and cannot be used to store information.

 # Supported IC